Amy Adler: Exhibitions

-Adler's first one-person museum show was at the Museum of Contemporary Art Los Angeles in 1998 as part of their "Focus Series".
-Other solo shows include a "Hammer Project" at the UCLA Hammer Museum, where her project, Amy Adler Photographs Leonardo DiCaprio, was on display in 2002, solo shows at the Museum of Contemporary Art San Diego, The Aspen Art Museum in 2006, and a solo project at the Drammens Art Museum in Norway in 2012.
+Adler's first one-person museum show was at the Museum of Contemporary Art Los Angeles in 1998 as part of their "Focus Series."
+Other solo shows include a "Hammer Project" at the UCLA Hammer Museum, where her project, Amy Adler Photographs Leonardo DiCaprio, was on display in 2002, solo shows at the Museum of Contemporary Art San Diego, the ACME Los Angeles, the Aspen Art Museum in 2006, and a solo project at the Drammens Art Museum in Norway in 2012.

-In the spring of 2005 Twin Palms Press released a monograph of her work entitled, "Amy Adler Young Photographer".
+In the spring of 2005 Twin Palms Press released a monograph of her work entitled, "Amy Adler Young Photographer."

-Her work is included in several permanent collections including The Broad, The UCLA Hammer Museum, and The Museum of Contemporary Art Los Angeles.

 Public collections

-Adler's work is in the permanent collections of the Deste Foundation, LA County Museum of Art, Pérez Art Museum, and the Santa Barbara Museum of Art.
+Adler's work is in the permanent collections of The Broad, The UCLA Hammer Museum, and The Museum of Contemporary Art Los Angeles, the Deste Foundation, LA County Museum of Art, the Museum of Contemporary Art San Diego, Pérez Art Museum, and the Santa Barbara Museum of Art.